History of Falls Church: A difficult journey

 From this point armed conflict shifted to the south, and later to the west and north.
 Falls Church and its hills, which had been featured prominently in the international press, faded from public view.
 But the area remained perennially unsettled.
 Union rule did not extend much past the modern-day city center; areas just a few hundred yards to the south and west, along what is now West Broad Street and South Washington Street, entered "rebel territory" where Northerners went only under armed guard.

 Small firefights were common in these areas, and occasionally larger clashes occurred.
-In November 1861 large forces of Confederate cavalry engaged an outgunned New York regiment in the vicinity of present-day Lee Highway and West Street, and also Lakeford Drive.
+In November 1861, large forces of Confederate cavalry engaged an outgunned New York regiment in the vicinity of present-day Lee Highway and West Street, and also Lakeford Drive.
 Several hundred soldiers took part in these clashes, one of which played a role in making national history.

 The clash in question, at Binn's Hill (Lee Highway at West Street), interrupted a Union troop review under way on Upton's Hill.
 The review ended quickly as soldiers quickly deployed toward Falls Church to relieve the outgunned New Yorkers.
 An observer, Julia Ward Howe—who had shared a carriage from Washington to Upton's Hill with the governor of Massachusetts and several other notables—returned with them to the city.
 It was after dark, and Howe was struck by the mental images—of burnished arms glittering in the flame from hundreds of campfires.
 On the way back their carriage shared the narrow Aqueduct Road (modern Wilson Boulevard) with soldiers, who sang as the marched.

 One song they sang was John Brown's Body.
-"John Brown's body lies a-mouldering in the grave …", the lyrics went.
+"John Brown's body lies a-mouldering in the grave…", the lyrics went.
 One person in the carriage, knowing Howe sometimes wrote poetry, suggested she should pen new, less violent words to the tune.
-"How I wish I might!", Howe agreed.
+"How I wish I might!", Howe responded.